Special Investigations Unit (Ontario): History

 Before the SIU, police services investigated themselves or in some instances, another police service was assigned to conduct the investigation.

 In December 1988, the Ontario government established the Task Force on Race Relations and Policing following the deaths of several black men.
 During hearings conducted by the task force, there was public concern, spearheaded by the Black Action Defence Committee, about a conflict of interest when the police conduct their own investigations.

 The task force's report recommended 57 changes in the law and policing policies.
 As a result, the SIU was formed in 1990 under a new Ontario Police Services Act, introduced by Ontario Solicitor General Steven Offer.
 Initially, the SIU was headquartered in Toronto, but in 2000 it moved to its current location in Mississauga.

 Notification

 The police are legally obliged to notify the SIU to report any incidents that may fall within the SIU's jurisdiction, which is set out in section 16(1) of the Ontario SIU Act.
-Also, the SIU receives and acts on requests from members of the media, lawyers, coroners, medical professionals, the Office of the Independent Police Review Director and affected people who allege they have been injured or sexually assaulted by police.
+Also, the SIU receives and acts on requests from members of the media, lawyers, coroners, medical professionals, the Law Enforcement Complaints Agency and affected people who allege they have been injured or sexually assaulted by police.
 Once the SIU is notified, an investigative supervisor gathers information to determine whether the complaint/incident falls within their mandate.
 If so, they will launch an investigation.